Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

-\cite{pelux2020sde} studied the implications of \cref{ass:inf_coeff}, \cref{ass:existence_uniqueness} and \cref{ass:non_explosivity} in the context of fully connected ResNets, thus establishing a novel interplay between infinitely deep ResNets and solutions to classes of stochastic differential equations, i.e. classes of diffusion processes.
-In this section, we review the results of \cite{pelux2020sde} on fully connected ResNet, and we extend them to the setting of convolutional ResNets.
+\cite{pelux2020sde} investigated the implications of \cref{ass:inf_coeff}, \cref{ass:existence_uniqueness} and \cref{ass:non_explosivity} in the context of forward-propagation analysis of fully-connected ResNets, thus establishing an interplay between infinitely deep ResNets and solutions of SDEs, that is diffusion processes.
+In this section, we review and discuss the main results established in \cite{pelux2020sde}, and we extend them to the more general setting of convolutional ResNets.